 Open-ended questions require the applicant to offer more detail and demonstrate their communication skills (for example, “Tell me about a time…”).

 Behaviour-based questions require the applicant to hypothesize what they would do when presented with a realistic workplace scenario.
+Or the candidate may have relevant experience to answer and explain how they handled the situation.
 This type of framework showcases their judgment and decision-making skills.

 The list below offers some sample open-ended and behaviour-based interview questions.

 Want to learn how to understand and talk to your customers?
 Join us for our next cohort of the Customer Development Immersive.